89luca89/distrobox/docs/README.md

 systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc...

-It implements the same concepts introduced by <https://github.com/containers/toolbox>
+It implements the same concepts introduced by <https://github.com/containers/toolbox>, keeping integration and broad host compatibility as primary goals.
-but in a simplified way, using POSIX sh and aiming at broader compatibility.

 All the props go to them as they had the great idea to implement this stuff.

-It is divided into 12 commands:
+`distrobox` is shipped as a single binary providing the following subcommands:

-- `distrobox-assemble` – create and destroy containers based on a config file
+- `distrobox assemble` – create and destroy containers based on a config file
-- `distrobox-create` – create a container
+- `distrobox create` – create a container
-- `distrobox-enter`  – enter a container
+- `distrobox enter` – enter a container
-- `distrobox-ephemeral`  – create a temporal container, destroy it when exiting the shell
+- `distrobox ephemeral` – create a temporary container, destroy it when exiting the shell
-- `distrobox-list` – list containers created with distrobox
+- `distrobox list` (alias: `ls`) – list containers created with distrobox
-- `distrobox-rm` – delete a container created with distrobox
+- `distrobox rm` – delete a container created with distrobox
-- `distrobox-stop` – stop a running container created with distrobox
+- `distrobox stop` – stop a running container created with distrobox
-- `distrobox-upgrade` – upgrade one or more running containers created with distrobox at once
+- `distrobox upgrade` – upgrade one or more containers created with distrobox at once
-- `distrobox-generate-entry` – create an entry of a created container in the applications list
+- `distrobox generate-entry` – create an entry of a created container in the applications list

+Plus three helpers that run inside the container:

-- `distrobox-init`   – entry point of the container (not meant to be used manually)
+- `distrobox-init` – container entrypoint (not meant to be invoked manually)
-- `distrobox-export` – use inside the container, export apps and services from the container to the host
+- `distrobox-export` – export apps and services from the container to the host
-- `distrobox-host-exec` – run commands/programs from the host, while inside of the container
+- `distrobox-host-exec` – run commands/programs from the host while inside the container

-It also includes a little wrapper to launch commands with `distrobox COMMAND` instead of calling the single files.

 Please check [the usage docs](usage/usage.md) and [see some handy tips on how to use it](useful_tips.md).